TheMarlboroMan/dfw-jumpstart/README.md

 The camera will not perform the transformations itself...
 Even if this transformation could be implemented into the framework, I'd rather not do it and keep it simple.
-All the client code needs to do is invert the y axis when creating a representation for a logic object.".
+All the client code needs to do is invert the y axis when creating a representation for a logic object." (or invert the y axis and factor in the height too, for boxes!)

 Which translates to: